 Price: Basic version is free / Full version is $12,70/user/month (or $76,23/user/year)

-36 awesomely
+36. awesomely

-37 Loom
+37. Loom

 Loom's features also include the ability to quickly (and privately or publicly) share the videos you record with a single click, pasting them into your email, via Slack or otherwise.
 Colleagues or clients can even place comments on your videos, or you can export the videos and upload them to a destination like YouTube.

-38 pichic
+38. pichic

 This app for Mac lets you resize and compress images with just a few clicks, making it an essential tool among the blogging tools you need to use as your traffic grows.

-39 Adobe Photoshop
+39. Adobe Photoshop

-40 Visme
+40. Visme

-Visme is a free online blog design tool that allows bloggers to create custom designs, blog images, infographics, social media posts and more, all without having to learn a complex set of tools. or skills.
+Visme is a free online blog design tool that allows bloggers to create custom designs, blog images, infographics, social media posts and more, all without having to learn a complex set of tools or skills.

 After signing up, you'll be able to choose from hundreds of templates to get started with, and you'll be creating visually appealing charts in minutes.

-41 Logo.com
+41. Logo.com

-Logo.com offers a suite of design tools that you can use to create a beautiful and memorable brand to help your blog stand out from the competition.
-What's particularly great about Logo.com is that you can get started by quickly typing in details about your brand, your blogging goals, the color palette preferences you have.
+Logo.com offers a suite of design tools you can use to create a beautiful and memorable brand to help your blog stand out from the competition.
+What's especially great about Logo.com is that you can get started by quickly typing in details about your brand, your blogging goals, the color palette preferences you have.

-42 Zen Business
+42. Zen Business

-43 Unsplash
+43. Unsplash

 Project management blogging tools to keep your content on track